AllenJFuller/WatchPresentationClock/README.md

 Fitbit SDK Forum: https://community.fitbit.com/t5/SDK-Development/bd-p/sdk Fitbit Developer Guide: https://dev.fitbit.com/build/guides/

 I would like to thank the community for posting their questions so I could learn from them.
+There are parts of the code for this app that were taken from the Fitbit developer guide and forum then modified for use in my app, I do not claim ownership of that code, which is why I wanted to link to my primary resources up front.

 # How It Works
 This app uses the clock API to decrease the timer by 1 each second.
 The timer variable is converted to hours, minutes and seconds and displayed.
 The background color starts green and moves to peach at less than 50% time remaining, then to red at less than 25% remaining.
 When the timer reaches 0 the string "Finished!" displays and the watch vibrates.
 Pushing either the reset button or the start/stop button will reset the timer.